yannkindelberger/acmeair-driver/README.md

 # JMeter Workload Setup Instructions

 These instructions will assist with setting up the Apache JMeter workload for the Acme Air application.

+## Prerequisite

+* Java SDK is required to function jmeter.
+In the past, IBM JDK had issue with performance, we recommend Oracle JDK instead.
+* One issue was reported that date format was not properly processed by acmeair application when jmeter was deployed in non-US English language.
+We encourage for US English OS to be used to install jmeter.

 ## Download Apache JMeter

 * Download Link:  [http://jmeter.apache.org](http://jmeter.apache.org)